julianlam/feps/fep/ef61/fep-ef61.md

 ### DID methods

-Implementers MUST support the [did:key] method and MAY support the [did:web] method.
+Implementers MUST support the [did:key] method.
 Other DID methods SHOULD NOT be used, as it might hinder interoperability.

+>[!NOTE]
+>The following additional DID methods are being considered: [did:web](https://w3c-ccg.github.io/did-method-web/), [did:dns](https://danubetech.github.io/did-method-dns/), [did:tdw](https://identity.foundation/trustdidweb/) and [did:fedi](https://arcanican.is/excerpts/did-method-fedi.html).

-DID documents SHOULD contain Ed25519 public keys represented as verification methods with `Multikey` type (as defined in the [Controller Documents](https://www.w3.org/TR/controller-document/#multikey) specification).
+DID documents SHOULD contain Ed25519 public keys represented as verification methods with `Multikey` type (as defined in the [Controller Documents](https://www.w3.org/TR/controller-document/#Multikey) specification).

 Any [DID URL][DID-URL] capabilities of a DID method MUST be ignored when working with `ap://` URLs.